 Keelin Baine, Archaeological Studies (MA, 2007): Dental Analysis of the Dolmen of Carcavelos

-Chris Gilbert, Gaylord Donnelley Environmental Postdoctoral Fellow, Yale Institute for Biospheric Studies (2008-2010)
+Christopher Gilbert, Gaylord Donnelley Environmental Postdoctoral Associate, Yale Institute for Biospheric Studies (2008-2010)

 VISITING SCHOLARS